 Like Vashakidze, Ursus identifies as a witch.
 “I would say that I’m a star witch, bringing down information from the stars and then working with the tools of this planet,” she explains. “[I’m interested in] how we can use the real physical tools of Mother Earth to heal ourselves.”

 Visiting the “Mystic District”

 Sugar Mountain Vintage — a psychedelic thrift shop stocking crystals and elixirs alongside shearling vests and retro patches — rounds out the offerings.
 Witches, New Agers, radicals and curious visitors flock to the block to explore a wide range of magical tools.
 It’s natural for newcomers to feel intimidated, but there’s no need; items are clearly labeled with their names and uses.
 And Ursus and Vashakidze are both happy to answer questions or suggest products.

-“Rent is ridiculous in Portland, and everything involves so much money, so if you’re a person of color, or a person that’s differently abled, or a queer or trans person — if you don’t have access — you can’t get anything off the ground,” Vashakidze explains.
-“So the space gets donated pretty often, and the events I host are all sliding scale, with work trade options available.”
+“Rent is ridiculous in Portland, and everything involves so much money, so if you’re a person of color, or a person that’s differently-abled, or a queer or trans person — if you don’t have access — you can’t get anything off the ground,” Vashakidze explains.
+“So space gets donated pretty often, and the events I host are all sliding scale, with work-trade options available.”

 Magic Goes Mainstream